 The quantity to buy is simply the difference between the net inventory and line point: 148 – 106 = 42.
 If net inventory has dropped to 91, the buy quantity would be 148 – 91 = 57

-When Bob has 106 or fewer motors available and/or on existing open purchase orders, he needs to reorder.
+Therefore, when Bob has 106 or fewer motors available and/or on existing open purchase orders, he needs to reorder.

-That calculation might look like the below:
+That calculation might look like the following:

 119 on hand – 56 committed to sales orders + 20 on existing purchase orders = 83 net available….time to order.